 Positive Stress Response

 A positive stress response is a brief and mild mental state.
 A positive stress response is something we all experience, such as nervousness before a presentation or anxiety about the first day of school.
 Caring and responsive adults are central in helping a child cope with the stressor.
-Mentors, teachers, and parents or guardians can provide a protective effect that allows children to manage effectively.
+Mentors, teachers, and caregivers can provide a protective effect that allows children to manage effectively.

 Tolerable Stress Response

 A tolerable stress response involves exposure to a non-normative experience that presents more significant adversity or threat.
 These stressors may include a family member’s death, a severe illness or injury, or a natural disaster.
 The effects of a tolerable stress response can lead to long-term consequences to health, learning, and mental health.
 A supportive and protective relationship with a trusted adult helps reduce the adverse outcomes associated with a tolerable stress response.

 A toxic stress response results from intense, frequent, or prolonged activation of the body’s stress response system.
 The toxic stress response is the most far-reaching, long-lasting, and dangerous.
 These stressors include parents or guardians struggling with substance abuse, mental health struggles, and absence due to incarceration or divorce.
 The buffering protection of a supportive adult relationship lessens the long-term effects associated with toxic stress responses.

 You can brainstorm ideas together to children find positive ways to channel their energy.
 Below are some stress and anxiety-reducing strategies you can teach your mentee, or Little, that may be helpful:

 - Try 4-7-8 breathing.
 Breathe in for 4 seconds, hold for 7 seconds, breathe out for 8 seconds.